elliotwutingfeng/NUSCSMODS/_posts/CS3103/2020-09-15-cs3103-lecture-6-wireless-lan.md

 ## Basic service set (BSS) or cell
 - Building Block of a wireless lan
-- A set of station cotnrolled by a **single coordiantion function**, the logical function that determines when a station can transmit or recieve
+- A set of station controlled by a **single coordiantion function**, the logical function that determines when a station can transmit or recieve
-- A BSS without an AP is called an ad hoc netowrk or IBSS (independent Basic service set)
+- A BSS without an AP is called an **ad hoc netowrk or IBSS (independent Basic service set)**
-- A BSS with an AP is called infrastructure network
+- A BSS with an AP is called **infrastructure network**

 ![CS3103-6-18.PNG]({{site.baseurl}}/img/CS3103-6-18.PNG)

 ## Extended service set (ESS)
-- A set of one or more basic service set interconnected by a distributed system(DS)
+- A set of **one or more basic service set interconnected by a distributed system(DS)**
 - Traffic always flow via Access point
-- DIameter of the cell is double the coverage distance between two wireless stations
+- Diameter of the cell is double the coverage distance between two wireless stations

 > Why not a single big bss
 >